wadehonda/tictactoe/README.md

 5. When someone wins, the three squares that caused the win are highlighted using color.
 6. When no one wins, a **Draw** message is provided.

-In addition, the position of the last step during the game is highlighted; and a warning message is provided in case a move is atempted on an occupied position.
+In addition, the position of the last move during the game is highlighted; and a warning message is provided in case a move is atempted on an occupied position.
 Replay is only presented and enabled aften a game is completed.
 A _New Game_ button is provided for readers to play the game again.
 You are welcome to try [the improved game](https://wadehonda.github.io/tictactoe).